syncfusion-content/xamarin-docs/Xamarin/ComboBox/Right-to-left.md

 ![RTL in Xamarin.Forms ComboBox](images/RTL/Xamarin.Forms-ComboBox-rtl.png)

-The complete RTL sample is available in [this](https://www.syncfusion.com/downloads/support/directtrac/general/ze/RTL_ComboBoxSample_(2)-1702766460) link.
+The complete RTL sample is available in this [link](https://github.com/SyncfusionExamples/rtl-sample-combobox).